natcap/invest.users-guide/source/en/urban_mental_health.rst

 Output Folder
 -------------

-* **InVEST-urban-mental-health-log-....txt**
-  * This is the logfile produced during every run of InVEST.
+* **InVEST-urban-mental-health-log-....txt: ** This is the logfile produced during every run of InVEST.
 It details the input parameters that were used for the run, and it logs all errors that may have occurred.
 If posting a question about a model run to community.naturalcapitalalliance.org, be sure to attach this logfile to your post!

 * **urban_mental_health_report.html:** A summary of a model run, including visualizations of key outputs, tables of calculated results, and information about model inputs.
 The report can be accessed in the Workbench or opened with any web browser.
 For an example, see the `Sample Urban Mental Health Report <https://storage.googleapis.com/releases.naturalcapitalproject.org/invest-reports/latest/urban_mental_health_report_ndvi_040326.html>`_, generated by running the Coastal Vulnerability model with the Coastal Vulnerability sample data.

 * **preventable_cases.tif** (Raster, count): Pixel-level estimates of preventable cases.

 * **preventable_cost.tif** (Raster, currency unit): Pixel-level estimates of preventable costs.
 The sample data use societal cost per case, expressed in 2018 USD PPP.
 Users may customize the currency unit and reference year in the health cost rate table to better align with local policy priorities and economic conditions.

-* **preventable_cases_cost_sum.gpkg** (Shapefile): Aggregated total
-  preventable cases and total preventable costs by subregion (for example, census tract or ZIP code) within the area of interest.
+* **preventable_cases_cost_sum.gpkg** (Shapefile): Aggregated total preventable cases and total preventable costs by subregion (for example, census tract or ZIP code) within the area of interest.
 The area of interest input is used for this aggregation.
-The units for cases and cost are the same as \`preventable_cases.tif\` and
+The units for cases and cost are the same as \`preventable_cases.tif\` and \`preventable_cost.tif\`.
-  \`preventable_cost.tif\`.

-* **preventable_cases_cost_sum.csv** (CSV): Aggregated total preventable
-  cases and total preventable costs by subregion (for example, census tract or ZIP code) within the area of interest, with an additional row reporting totals for the entire area of interest (for example, a city).
-The units for cases and cost are the same as
-  \`preventable_cases.tif\` and \`preventable_cost.tif\`.
+* **preventable_cases_cost_sum.csv** (CSV): Aggregated total preventable cases and total preventable costs by subregion (for example, census tract or ZIP code) within the area of interest, with an additional row reporting totals for the entire area of interest (for example, a city).
+The units for cases and cost are the same as \`preventable_cases.tif\` and \`preventable_cost.tif\`.

 Intermediate Folder
 -------------------

 The intermediate folder contains temporary and processed datasets generated during model execution.
 These files are used to align inputs, calculate neighborhood greenness exposure, estimate baseline health conditions, and derive scenario-based changes.
 They are primarily intended for troubleshooting, quality control, and understanding intermediate model steps.

 * **baseline_cases.tif** (Raster, count): Pixel-level baseline number of cases before applying the alternative greenness scenario.

-* **baseline_prevalence.tif** (Raster, %): Pixel-level baseline prevalence
-  rate used to estimate the baseline number of cases.
+* **baseline_prevalence.tif** (Raster, %): Pixel-level baseline prevalence rate used to estimate the baseline number of cases.

 * **kernel.tif** (Raster): Distance-decay or neighborhood kernel used to calculate greenness exposure within the specified search radius.

-* **lulc_base_aligned.tif** (Raster): Baseline LULC raster aligned to the model’s working grid.
+* **lulc_base_aligned.tif** (Raster): Baseline LULC raster aligned to the model's working grid.

-* **lulc_alt_aligned.tif** (Raster): Alternative-scenario LULC raster
-  aligned to the model’s working grid.
+* **lulc_alt_aligned.tif** (Raster): Alternative-scenario LULC raster aligned to the model's working grid.

 * **lulc_to_ndvi_map.csv** (CSV): Lookup table linking each LULC class to its assigned NDVI value and exclusion setting.

-* **ndvi_base_aligned.tif** (Raster): Baseline NDVI raster aligned to the model’s working grid.
+* **ndvi_base_aligned.tif** (Raster): Baseline NDVI raster aligned to the model's working grid.

-* **ndvi_alt_aligned_masked.tif** (Raster): Alternative-scenario NDVI raster
-  after excluded LULC classes have been masked out.
+* **ndvi_alt_aligned_masked.tif** (Raster): Alternative-scenario NDVI raster after excluded LULC classes have been masked out.

 * **ndvi_base_aligned_masked.tif** (Raster): Baseline NDVI raster after excluded LULC classes have been masked out.

-* **ndvi_base_buffer_mean.tif** (Raster): Baseline neighborhood greenness
-  surface, calculated as the mean NDVI within the specified search radius.
+* **ndvi_base_buffer_mean.tif** (Raster): Baseline neighborhood greenness surface, calculated as the mean NDVI within the specified search radius.
 This represents baseline nature exposure.

-* **ndvi_alt_buffer_mean.tif** (Raster): Alternative-scenario neighborhood
-  greenness surface, calculated as the mean NDVI within the specified search radius.
+* **ndvi_alt_buffer_mean.tif** (Raster): Alternative-scenario neighborhood greenness surface, calculated as the mean NDVI within the specified search radius.
 This represents scenario nature exposure.

-* **ndvi_base_buffer_mean_clipped.tif** (Raster): Baseline neighborhood
-  greenness surface, i.e., nature exposure, clipped to the analysis extent.
+* **ndvi_base_buffer_mean_clipped.tif** (Raster): Baseline neighborhood greenness surface, i.e., nature exposure, clipped to the analysis extent.

-* **ndvi_alt_buffer_mean_clipped.tif** (Raster): Alternative-scenario
-  neighborhood greenness surface, i.e., nature exposure, clipped to the analysis extent.
+* **ndvi_alt_buffer_mean_clipped.tif** (Raster): Alternative-scenario neighborhood greenness surface, i.e., nature exposure, clipped to the analysis extent.

 * **delta_ndvi.tif** (Raster): Pixel-level change in NDVI, as a proxy for nature exposure, between the alternative and baseline scenarios.
 This is calculated as ndvi_alt_buffer_mean_clipped.tif minus ndvi_base_buffer_mean_clipped.tif.

 * **population_aligned.tif** (Raster, count): Population raster aligned to the model's working grid.

-* **population_aligned_clipped.tif** (Raster, count): Population raster
-  clipped to the analysis extent
+* **population_aligned_clipped.tif** (Raster, count): Population raster clipped to the analysis extent

 Appendix: Data Sources